whoateallthepi/picoweatherstation/readme.md

 This is not an out-the-box solution.
 You are going to need to do a bit of work to get up and running.
 A soldering iron is essential and there will be problems to solve.
 The below is as much for my benefit as anyone - so I can remember how this works next time it breaks.
 *Tom Cooper*
 January 2022
+### Out of date
+The readme is now out of date as the code has been redeveloped to use lorawan (the Things Network) rather than p2p.
+Update forthcoming!

 ## Overview
 The code is a functioning weather station Pico 'head end' deisgned to report wind speeds and direction, rainfall, barometric pressure, humidity and temperature at a chosen report interval.
 The station also keep a handful of daily totals (such as rainfall).